The 6th Annual Groundnut

 Walker began his tracking journey in the late 80's as a Boy Scout in Central NJ.
 In high school he discovered the Wilderness Awareness School in his hometown and realized that his life path was going to be centered around reconnecting people with the rest of the natural world.
 He studied and taught with Wilderness Awareness School as well as The Tracker school, and Vermont Wilderness School.
 He's been an instructor and facilitator for the Art Of Mentoring programs across the country as well as in Europe for over 20 years, and and adjunct instructor in the Human Ecology program at Greenfield Community College.
 He obtained a Masters in Geography at UMass and currently runs a successful land stewardship company out of Montague MA. |

-Anya Klepacki: Experimental Basketry
+Anya Klepacki: Bittersweet Basketmaking

 Kayln Campbell: Cheese Making and Butter Making

 Kalyn Campbell is a homesteader in Central Vermont working to reduce her need for the industrial system by making and growing her own food and clothes.
 This includes all things dairy!
 She has 10+ years experience milking cows and goats and making cheese with the milk both commercially and on a home scale.
 She hopes to encourage others to join her on this journey towards self-reliance and healthy land stewardship.
-You can see more of what Kalyn does at The Handspun Cow Educational Homestead |
+Visit www.thehandspuncow.wordpress.com to see more. |

 Erica Martenson: Basket Weaving